theship/jubu_site/docs/faq/sponsoring.md

 overview of these features on our [Insiders page], which is updated when new features are added and released.

-  [Insiders]: ../insiders/index.md
+  [portfolio]: ../portfolio/index.md
-  [Insiders page]: ../insiders/index.md#whats-in-it-for-me
+  [Insiders page]: ../portfolio/index.md#whats-in-it-for-me

 [__How often is the Insiders edition updated?__](#insiders-updates){ #insiders-updates }